timhwang21/codeGenius/README.md

 ### Snippets & Annotations

 Users can view individual code snippets.
 Clicking on an annotated line reveals the annotation, while clicking on other lines opens a form to create a new annotation.
+Syntax highlighting is implemented using [highlight.js](https://highlightjs.org/).

 The annotation logic works as follows: